© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Medieval shieling 160m north west of Clough Fold is a scheduled monument protected by Historic England under reference 1012651.
 View the official record →

-Medieval shieling 160m north west of Clough Fold is a pastoral settlement site in Cumberland.
+Medieval shieling 160m north west of Clough Fold is a pastoral settlement site located in Cumberland.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1012651.

 Medieval shieling 160m north west of Clough Fold is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1012651.